etitolo/wsi-css-standards/README.md

 If a ```@mixin``` is being *used in more than only file* it should be placed either in the context that it's being used (only used in checkout).
 If the ```@mixin``` is useful site wide, please put it base/_functions.sass.

-As a rule of thumb, *don't nest further than 3 levels deep*.
-If you find yourself going further, think about every selector and the specificity that has been added to each rule.
-Your goal is to eliminate as much specificity as possible before moving forward.

 Spaces.
 While indentation, property, and definition spacing is controlled by the Sass compiler, property declarations are not.
 Please put a space after commas.
 Example:

 ```